LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 ### [Objects and IDs](/core/api/object_ids.md#objects-and-ids)

-We will use the Objects and IDs when we search the BitShares Blockchain.
+We will use the Objects and IDs when we search the LocalCoin Blockchain.

-BitShares 2.0 has a different model to represent the blockchain(space), its transactions(type) and accounts(unique ids).
-On the BitShares blockchains there are **no addresses**, but objects identified by a **unique id, an type and a space**.
+LocalCoin has a different model to represent the blockchain(space), its transactions(type) and accounts(unique ids).
+On the LocalCoin blockchains there are **no addresses**, but objects identified by a **unique id, an type and a space**.

-**BitShares Objects Format**
+**LocalCoin Objects Format**

 		space.type.id